nickambrose7/Personal-Website/personal-website-nick/pages/posts/skills.md

 ---
 title: A Deep Dive Into my Skills
 date: 2023/12/21
 description: Learn more about how I aquired my skills.
-tag: personal
+tag: professional
 author: Nick Ambrose
 ---